First Resolution of Microlensed Images of a Binary-Lens Event: Observations and Data Reduction

-We obtained a high-resolution optical spectrum (\texttt{sobject\_id} 220125001601051) on UT 2022-01-25.75 as part of ongoing observations of the Galactic Archaeology with HERMES survey \citep[][hereafter GALAH]{DeSilva2015}.
+We obtained a high-resolution optical spectrum (\texttt{sobject\_id} 220125001601051) on UT 2022-01-25.75 as part of ongoing observations of the Galactic Archaeology with HERMES survey \citep{DeSilva2015}.
 The total exposure time is 3600\,s.
-The HERMES spectrograph on the 3.9-m Anglo-Australian Telescope at Siding Spring Observatory covers four wavelength regions (4713--4903, 5648--5873, 6478--6737, and 7585--7887 \AA) that can show absorption features from up to 31 elements, including the two strong Balmer lines $\mathrm{H\alpha}$ and $\mathrm{H\beta}$.
+The HERMES spectrograph on the 3.9 m AAT at Siding Spring Observatory covers four wavelength regions (4713--4903, 5648--5873, 6478--6737, and 7585--7887 \AA) that can show absorption features from up to 31 elements, including the two strong Balmer lines $\mathrm{H\alpha}$ and $\mathrm{H\beta}$.

-We use the observations and analysis of the most recent analysis cycle, which will be published as the fourth GALAH data release (DR4; Buder et al., in preparation).
-The spectra are reduced using a similar analysis to the third data release \citep{Buder2021} with a custom-built reduction pipeline \citep{Kos2017}.
-Stellar parameters, that is, effective temperature ($T_\mathrm{eff}$), surface gravity ($\log g$), radial, microturbulence and rotational velocities ($v_\mathrm{rad}$, $v_\mathrm{mic}$ and $v \sin i$), as well as up to 31 elemental abundances, are then simultaneously estimated by minimizing the weighted residuals between the observed and synthetic stellar spectra.
-The latter are interpolated with a high-dimensional neural network \citep[compare to][]{Ting2019} trained on synthetic stellar spectra generated with the spectrum synthesis code Spectroscopy Made Easy \citep{Piskunov2017}, and degraded to the measured instrumental resolution of the spectrum.
+We use the observations and analysis of the most recent analysis cycle, which will be published as the fourth GALAH data release (\citealt{Buder2024}).
+The spectra are reduced using a similar analysis as that for the third data release \citep{Buder2021}, with a custom-built reduction pipeline \citep{Kos2017}.
+Stellar parameters---that is, effective temperature ($T_\mathrm{eff}$), surface gravity ($\log g$), and radial, microturbulence, and rotational velocities ($v_\mathrm{rad}$, $v_\mathrm{mic}$ and $v \sin i$), as well as up to 31 elemental abundances---are then simultaneously estimated by minimizing the weighted residuals between the observed and synthetic stellar spectra.
+The latter are interpolated with a high-dimensional neural network \citep[compare to][]{Ting2019}, trained on synthetic stellar spectra generated with the spectrum synthesis code Spectroscopy Made Easy \citep{Piskunov2017}, and degraded to the measured instrumental resolution of the spectrum.
 This change with respect to the third data release, which used wavelength regions of carefully selected unblended lines, allows 94\% of the observed wavelength range to be used and thus considerably increases the measurement precision.